Constitution & Bylaws

 SECTION 3.2 Membership categories and definitions:

-A. Individual Member: A person who meets the requirements for membership and has paid the annual dues.
+A. Individual Member: A person who meets the requirements for membership and

-C. Honorary Lifetime Member: This membership is bestowed upon a person for exceptional service to the Society or to the practice of genealogy.
+B. Honorary Lifetime Member: This membership is bestowed upon a person for exceptional service to the Society or to the practice of genealogy.
 An honorary lifetime membership shall be bestowed after a two-thirds vote by members of the Executive Committee, followed by a 2/3 vote at a regular meeting of the Society.
 Honorary Life Members are entitled to all of the privileges of Individual Members, but are exempt from paying dues.

 ARTICLE IV MEETINGS AND QUORUM